Azure/aml-registermodel/README.md

 #### Run ID

-This actioninput defines the run, which created a model file with the name `model_file_name` (defined in the parameters file).
+This action input defines the run, which created a model file with the name `model_file_name` (defined in the parameters file).
 The model file will be registered in the model registry in Azure Machine Learning by this action.
 If this input is not defined, the action will try to find a model file with the name `model_file_name` (defined in the parameters file) in your GitHub repository.
 If the model file is available in your repository, it will be registered in the Azure Machine Learning model registry.

 #### Parameters File